Danny Granger: High school career

 Granger attended Grace King High School in Metairie, Louisiana.
 A four-year letterman at Grace King, he averaged 24.3 points, 12 rebounds and 5.5 blocks per game as a senior.
 He was a McDonald's All-American nominee before his senior year.
 He scored a 30 on his ACT and was accepted to Yale University.
+Granger ultimately chose to attend and play college basketball at Bradley University in order to study Civil Engineering, which was not offered at Yale.

 College career

+Bradley (2001–2003)

 Granger made the Missouri Valley Conference All-Freshman team for Bradley in 2001–02, averaging 11.1 points and 7.1 rebounds a game.

-He was a highly publicized transfer to New Mexico after the first semester of his sophomore season, having averaged 19.2 points and 7.9 rebounds for the Braves.
-He wasn't eligible to start playing for the Lobos until January 2004.
-He said the reason for the transfer was because of Braves head coach Jim Les's intimidating tactics, including being 'verbally abusive'.
+He transferred to New Mexico after the first semester of his sophomore season, having averaged 19.2 points and 7.9 rebounds for the Braves.
+He said the reason for the transfer was because of Bradley head coach Jim Les's intimidating tactics, including being "verbally abusive."

+New Mexico (2003–2005)

+Junior

-Granger averaged a career-best 19.5 points per game and also led the Lobos in rebounding (9.0 rpg), steals (1.32 spg) and blocks (1.41 bpg) as a junior in 2003–04.
+Granger wasn't eligible to start playing for the Lobos until January 2004, but he averaged a career-best 19.5 points per game and also led the Lobos in rebounding, steals, and blocks as a junior in 2003–04.
 He became the first Lobos player to lead the team in all those categories in the same season and was awarded the Bob King Team MVP Award.
-He also became just the second Lobo in 33 years, and the fifth all-time, to average more than 19 points and nine rebounds for an entire season, joining Luc Longley, Willie Long, Mel Daniels and Ira Harge.
+He was the second Lobo in 33 years, and the fifth all-time, to average more than 19 points and nine rebounds for an entire season, joining Luc Longley, Willie Long, Mel Daniels and Ira Harge.
 A First Team All-Mountain West Conference selection, Granger was twice named the league's Player of the Week for the weeks ending December 22 and January 25.

+Senior

-As a senior in 2004–05, Granger was the only player in the NCAA to average at least 18.8 points and 8.9 rebounds per game, while also averaging at least 2.0 blocks (2.1), 2.0 steals (2.0) and 2.0 assists (2.0).
+As a senior in 2004–05, Granger was the only player in the NCAA to average at least 18.8 points and 8.9 rebounds per game, while also averaging at least 2.0 blocks, 2.0 steals, and 2.0 assists.
 He led the team in scoring, rebounding, steals and blocked shots for the second year in a row.
 He became the first player in school history to record 60+ assists, blocks and steals in a season.
 In 52 games, he registered 91 career blocked shots, ranking sixth all-time in New Mexico history.
 He fell just six points short of 1,000 in his New Mexico career, and for the second year in a row, he was given the Bob King Team MVP Award.
 He was named the MWC tournament MVP and earned First Team All-Mountain West honors for the second straight year.
 He was also runner-up to Utah's Andrew Bogut as MWC Player of the Year.